codee-com/open-catalog/Checks/PWR023/README.md

-# PWR023: Add `restrict` for pointer function parameters to hint the compiler that vectorization is safe
+# PWR023: Add `restrict` for pointer function arguments to hint the compiler that vectorization is safe

 ### Issue

-Use `restrict` for pointer function parameters to hint the compiler that there is no [pointer aliasing](../../Glossary/Pointer-aliasing.md) preventing [vectorization](../../Glossary/Vectorization.md).
+Use `restrict` for pointer function arguments to hint the compiler that there is no [pointer aliasing](../../Glossary/Pointer-aliasing.md) preventing [vectorization](../../Glossary/Vectorization.md).

 ### Actions

-Verify that there is no aliasing at the call sites and add `restrict` to the pointer function parameters.
+Verify that there is no aliasing at the call sites and add `restrict` to the pointer function arguments.

 ### Relevance